-The power business includes approximately 6,100 MW of operating generation capacity that we own, and approximately 900 MW of generation capacity under development.
-Our power generation assets are located in Alberta, Ontario, Québec, New Brunswick and Arizona, and are powered by natural gas, nuclear, and wind.
-A substantial majority of these assets are supported by long-term contracts.
+The power business includes approximately 6,600 MW of generation capacity that we currently either own or are developing.
+Our power generation assets are located in Alberta, Ontario, Québec, New Brunswick and Arizona, and are powered by natural gas and nuclear fuel sources.
+The majority of these assets are supported by long-term contracts.